 Follow Rte.
 20 to the NY/MA border.
 Continue on Rte.
 20, pass the CITGO gas station on the right and turn left onto Hungerford Street (about 1.5 miles past the gas station).
 Bear left onto Forthill Avenue (underneath a railroad overpass).
-Turn left at the stop sign onto West Street.
+Continue on Forthill Avenue to the stop sign.
+Turn left onto West Street and continue on West Street for 1 mile.
+The College's main entrance is on the right.